exograph/exograph/docs/docs/deno/custom-types.md

 ---
-sidebar_position: 2
+sidebar_position: 2.1
 ---

 # Defining Custom Types

-Often, you need queries/mutations to accept and return custom types.
+So far, we have used only primitive types (`Int`, `String`, `Boolean`, etc), but often you need queries and mutations to accept and return custom types.
 You can define such a type with the `type` keyword.

 Let's implement a module that fetches a to-do item from [JSON Placeholder](https://jsonplaceholder.typicode.com/).
 We know that the response is a JSON object with the following structure: